 - Host University Choices

 In addition to the minimum criteria listed above, students are subject to the specific admission criteria of each host university.
 Additionally, for the purpose of exchange, considering slots are usually limited, the review committee will make final decisions on the following rated criteria:

 - Relevancy to academic goals as demonstrated through a personal statement

 - Demonstrated maturity and ability to handle independent international travel and experience

 - Diversity of academic and extracurricular activities pursued, as demonstrated in the CV or resume

 **The host university has the right to accept/reject the nominated student according to further criteria that will match their own rules and regulations.

 Exchange and Study-Abroad Information Sessions

-IPSO will hold four online information sessions for students interested in applying for the Spring 2022 undergraduate study abroad program on the following dates:
+IPSO will hold four information sessions for students interested in applying for the fall 2022 undergraduate study abroad program on the following dates:

-The deadline for IPSO to receive applications is April 4, 2021, at 3:00 pm.
-A complete application MUST include all required documents.
+The deadline for IPSO to receive applications is October 26, 2021, at 4 pm.
+A complete application must include all required documents.
 Applications submitted after the deadline will not be considered.
 Incomplete applications will not be considered.